 The Fourth Amendment protection of every American has just gotten stronger

-as the U.S. Supreme Court ruled that police may not the area around a
+as the U.S. Supreme Court decided that police may not search the area

-private home without a warrant.
-Additionally, the justices said that the
+around a private home without a warrant.
+Additionally, the justices said

-automobile exception does not apply when searching vehicles next to a home.
+the automobile exception didn't apply to vehicles searches next to a home.

-The court sided 8-1 last week with Ryan Collins, a Virginia native, who
+The court made an 8-1 decision last week with Ryan Collins, a Virginia

 conducted the search without a warrant and arrested Collins and charged